Herschel Space Observatory Mission Science Objectives

 Light from the Dark Age

-One of Herschel's prime objectives is to study the "Dark Age" of the universe, when the first galaxies began to form.
+One of Herschel's prime objectives was to study the "Dark Age" of the universe, when the first galaxies began to form.
 Light from this early epoch has traveled for as much as 8.5 billion years before reaching us, and has been redshifted into Herschel's range by the expansion of the universe.

 Chemistry in Space